stadlar/IST-FUT-FMTH/docs/ÍST TS 316_2025 IOBWS 3.0 Technical Guidelines.md

 When initiating work on the previous versions, the participants in the TN-FMÞ reviewed existing and emerging specifications in the global or mostly European financial industry.
 None were deemed a good fit at the time for local adaptation, as they reflected inherent the legacy in inter-bank communications outside of Iceland.

 The Open Banking regulation in the UK and the PSD2 regulation issued by the European Parliament has triggered initiatives to standardize access to payment functionality and account information, on behalf of customers by third parties.
 One such effort, the NextGenPSD2 Framework developed by the Berlin Group [@NextGenPSD2], has met broad acceptance in the EEA.
 The data model references ISO 20022 [@ISO20022] and is close enough to the direction of the Icelandic market to make it relatively straightforward to adapt it as the new base for the IOBWS, instead of continuing to maintain an independent linage of API specifications.

 Another goal achieved by adopting the NextGenPSD2 Framework is the transition from SOAP to a REST-like API defined by a version of the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) [@OpenAPISpecification].
 Along with support for modern authentication and authorization standards, this addresses some of the perceived complexity in adapting IOBWS to use cases, platforms and programming languages that have come to the fore after the release of the previous IOBWS versions.

 ÍST {{spec_id}} includes information on common implementation details and cross-cutting concerns related to the technical specifications that together form IOBWS version 3.
 It is intended to be an evolving document with each minor version issued as a new Technical Specification.
 The process for this is described in [section @sec:ws_maintainance].

 # Scope

 The document addresses specifics related to authentication and authorization, as well as idempotency.
-Also defined are the processes for maintaining the overall framework of IOBWS version 3.0, documents as well as the associated git repository.
+Also defined are the processes for maintaining the overall framework of IOBWS version 3 documents as well as the associated git repository.
 Under scope are the following technical specification documents:

-* TS 312:2021 Currency
-* TS 310:2022 Domestic payments and deposits
+* ÍST TS 310:2025 Domestic payments and deposits
-* TS 311:2021 Debit and credit cards details and statements
+* ÍST TS 311:2022 Debit and credit cards details and statements
+* ÍST TS 312:2022 Currency
-* TS 315 Claims
+* ÍST TS 313:2023 Foreign Payments
-* TS 314:2021 Documents
+* ÍST TS 314:2025 Documents
-* TS 313:2021 Foreign Payments
+* ÍST TS 315:2025 Claims

+The successors to these documents should also be considered in scope, as long as a newer version of ÍST {{spec_id}} has not taken effect.

 \newpage

 # Normative references, definitions and data elements

 <!-- TerminalogyStart -->
 ## Normative references